keyboard_arrow_up

 Accumulating Conveyors

-Allow for the collection of materials at a given point on the conveyor line and are common in grouping and sorting operations.
+Designed to gather materials at a designated point along the conveyor line, these systems are commonly used in grouping and sorting operations.

 Automated Conveyor Systems